pashmaklang/pashmak/README.md

 Hi there. this is Pashmak programming language.
 Pashmak is an interpreter written in Python.
 Pashmak scripts have cool and pashmaki syntax.

-### Why pashmak?
+### Pashmak features
 Why this programming language is useful?
 Because:

-A space insensitive and clean syntax + Much flexibility + Python powered core = Pashmak
+- Has a space insensitive and clean syntax
+- Much flexibility
+- Python powered core

+### Pashmak problems

+- Low speed

 ### hello world!
 this is a simple hello world script in pashmak: